fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/hahwul/gee">-Gee is tool of stdin to each files and stdout.
 It is similar to the tee command, but there are more functions for convenience.
 In addition, it was written as go</a>

+<a href="https://portswigger.net/research/top-10-web-hacking-techniques-of-2020">-Top 10 web hacking techniques of 2020 | PortSwigger Research</a>

 <a href="https://medium.com/r3d-buck3t/top-10-tips-for-burp-suite-72212d22328f">-Top 10 Tips for Burp Suite</a>

 <a href="https://www.hackingarticles.in/android-penetration-testing-frida/">-Android Penetration Testing: Frida </a>

 <a href="https://github.com/aquasecurity/trivy">-A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI</a>

+<a href="https://hogarth45.medium.com/using-intruder-to-authorization-headers-161fd873824a">-Using Intruder to Brute Force Authorization Header</a>

 <a href="https://danielmiessler.com/study/ffuf/">-A ffuf Primer</a>